“I give you a new commandment,

 The congregation is made up of a wide range of people.
 Students join us while studying at UBC.
 Children take part along with elders.
 We include those who live and work in other parts of Metro Vancouver.
 There are people from differing Christian traditions and those with no Christian background.
 We seek to live in a way that is respectful of all.

 When you visit us you will notice that we linger when we gather on Sundays, taking time after worship to connect with one another in conversation.
-Throughout the year we host lunches following worship to welcome newcomers.
-From time to time we also host Neighbourhood Block Parties to meet our neighbours in the Chancellor Neighbourhood at UBC.
+Throughout the year we find time to meet together, extending hospitality through shared meals.

 We gather in Neighbourhood Clusters (UBC/UEL; Kitsilano; Dunbar/Kerrisdale; East-side; & Metro Vancouver) as a means of supporting one another in a caring Christian community.
 Newcomers to the congregation find these gatherings to be a welcome door into the community.